I’M THINKING OF APPLYING FOR THE SUMMER SCHOOL

 How long will it take for you to send me the letter of acceptance?

 As soon as your participation in the Summer School is confirmed by the payment of your tuition fee, we will be able to send you the official letter of acceptance within 3-5 working days.

 What if my visa is declined?

-According to our policy, as a Center we cannot act as a guarantee to any foreign nationals in their visa application.
-Hence, if your request for a Serbian visa has been declined, we would recommend to apply again in a short time period.
-Please note: CFCCS cannot reimburse your tuition fee payment, in case you do not receive a Serbian visa.
+According to our policy, we cannot act as a guarantor to any foreign nationals in their visa application.
+Hence, if your request for a Serbian visa has been declined, we would recommend applying again in a short period.